jsoung/i4g/docs/dev_guide.md

 Once these assets exist, the downstream scripts referenced below will find usable inputs without manual data hunting.

+## Vertex AI Search Retrieval PoC

+For the hosted Discovery Engine workflows (Terraform setup, ingestion script, CLI query helpers, filters, and boosting examples) see `docs/retrieval_gcp_guide.md`.
+That guide tracks the GCP environment separately from the local sandbox to keep each workflow focused.

 ### Hugging Face API Tokens

 Some ad-hoc scripts (for example `tests/adhoc/hf_embedding.py`) call the Hugging Face Inference API.
 Create a personal access token at <https://huggingface.co/settings/tokens> and expose it before running those scripts: